coolsam726/jetstream-inertia-generator/README.md

 ```shell
 php artisan vendor:publish --provider="Spatie\Permission\PermissionServiceProvider"
 ```
-NB: If you had already separately published laravel-permission's migrations, then you need to modify the `roles` table and add a nullable `title` field
+NB: If you had already separately published laravel-permission's migrations, then you need to modify both the `roles` and `permissions` tables and add a nullable `title` field to each.
+This is used especially when scaffolding permissions for each generated module.

 7. Add the `JigMiddleware` to the Global middleware group in `app/Http/Kernel.php`:
     ```php